lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 - several modules calculating the same derived value
 - multiple network sends representing the same state change

-When shared operate is appropriate, one system should own the calculation and expose the result through a clear API or state update.
+When shared work is appropriate, one system should own the calculation and expose the result through a clear API or state update.

 ---